by Cierylene Piernes

-Routine inspection is normally done by either a landlord, property manager or a maintenance worker to ensure that the property is well taken for and to identify if there are any maintenance and health issues that may require action.
+Routine inspection is normally done by either a landlord, property manager or by a maintenance worker to ensure that the property is well taken care of and to identify if there are any maintenance and health issues that may require action.
 Conducting a thorough routine inspection is a vital part of property management.
 This does not only keep the cost of maintenance low but also keeps the value of your investment in good shape.
 A regular maintenance inspection means thorough inspection and evaluation of the fixtures and furniture and also checking the most used part of the rental property.

 A routine inspection of the property is more than a quick chat on the doorstep of the property, it is an extensive walk through all the area of the property, detailing how the property is being maintained by the tenant and reporting the items that need maintenance.

 Doing a regular inspection of the property ensures that the tenant is maintaining it as well as how it was transferred to them during move-in.
 By doing a quarterly maintenance check of the property, tenants are encouraged to have a general tidying up of the property on a quarterly basis as well.